• Skip to main content

 You can make more sandwiches, nothing wrong with that!

-Or, if you want something a little different, you can make these loaded sweet potatoes topped with your leftover lentil sloppy joe sandwich filling:
+Or, if you want something a little different, you can bake regular or sweet potatoes and top them with your leftover lentil sloppy joe sandwich filling:

 Mixture for lentil sloppy joes in a split sweet potato, mixture is topped with cubed avocado and chopped parsley.

 This is a nice idea for a quick lunch, and I like to top with the lentils, cubed avocado, and parsley or cilantro.
 They're so good.
-The sweet potatoes can also be made quickly in your Instant Pot, see this post to get the directions --> Instant Pot Sweet Potatoes.
+If you use sweet potatoes, you can make them quickly in your Instant Pot, see this post to get the directions --> Instant Pot Sweet Potatoes.

 The leftover lentil mixture can also be served on top of rice or as a side.